Close Menu

 HomedecortodayHomedecortoday

-Paul Edgerley’s approach to real estate reflects his business acumen and design sensibility.
+From the House of Paul Edgerley in Brookline to Aspen’s Mountain Forge, Paul Edgerley doesn’t just buy properties—he reimagines them, blending sharp business instincts with an eye for timeless design.
 The former Bain Capital managing director and current VantEdge Partners co-founder has transformed historic properties across two continents, creating spaces that honor the past while serving modern needs.

 His portfolio spans from a distinguished Brookline estate to an innovative Aspen conversion, each project demonstrating how thoughtful renovation can breathe new life into established structures.